aeternity/aepp-prototypes/base-aepp/proof-of-aexistence.md

-# Proof of Aexistence example
+# Proof of Æxistence example

+The user installed a æpp.
+In this case the Proof of Æxistence.
+This æpp

 ## Intro
 ![7.1 - PoE - Intro.jpg](screens/7.1-poe-intro.jpg)